kdheepak/moonshine.nvim/README.md

 # moonshine.nvim

-Example of using rust to configure nvim
+Example of using rust to configure nvim.